Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

 \begin{defi} Given a point set $S$, we say that a pseudo-disk family $\F$ \emph{respects} $S$ if for every pair of pseudo-disks $F_1,F_2\in \F$,

 \end{defi}

 \begin{obs} If a pseudo-disk family $\F$ respects $S$, then by definition for every subset $S'\subseteq S$ there is at most one pseudo-disk $F$ such that $F\cap S=S'$. \end{obs}

-Indeed, if $F_1\cap S=F_2\cap S$, then by assumption (\ref{eq:respect1}) both $F_1\subseteq F_2$ and $F_2\subseteq F_1$, that is $F_1=F_2$. \begin{lem} Given a point set $S$ and a finite pseudo-disk family $\F$, we can shrink $\F$ to get a pseudo-disk family $\F'$ such that \begin{itemize} \item [(i)] this shrinking is hypergraph preserving on $S$ and \item [(ii)] $\F'$ respects $S$. \end{itemize}
+Indeed, if $F_1\cap S=F_2\cap S$, then by assumption (\ref{eq:respect1}) of Definition \ref{def:respects} both $F_1\subseteq F_2$ and $F_2\subseteq F_1$, that is $F_1=F_2$. \begin{lem} Given a point set $S$ and a finite pseudo-disk family $\F$, we can shrink $\F$ to get a finite pseudo-disk family $\F'$ such that \begin{itemize} \item [(i)] this shrinking is hypergraph preserving on $S$, \item [(ii)] $\F'$ respects $S$ and \item [(iii)] no pair of pseudo-disks in $\F'$ defines an empty lens. \end{itemize}

 \end{lem}

 \begin{proof} We keep applying Lemma \ref{lem:emptylens} to a containment-minimal empty lens until there are no more empty lenses.
 This is a finite process as in each step the number of intersections between boundaries of pseudo-disks decreases.
 By Lemma \ref{lem:emptylens} it follows that the new family is a pseudo-disk family and that this shrinking was hypergraph preserving on $S$.